anabihunter23/SerraMadeMe/README.md

+IMPORTANT
+To view the readme with proper spacing, please click on it in the code and then read it through the source blob option or raw.
+If that doesn't work, there is also a screenshot in the screenshot folder.

 REQUIREMENTS
 I did not complete the finish the consistent response model in time for the due date, but everything else is complete.
 There is a slight error that seems to be happening with the LocationID foreign key in the Items table that references the LocationID in the Locations table.
 It keeps appearing as null.
 I think you also experienced this error in class with it showing up as null, but I forget how you fixed it.